** REVISED – 28th May 2021 with information on the Association for Coaching **

 EMCC – Accreditation of Coaching Supervision Training

-The EMCC provides the gold standard in accreditation for coaching supervision training.
+The EMCC provides the gold standard in accreditation of coaching supervision training.

-Their European Supervision Quality Award (ESQA) is recognised for its rigour and adult-centric approach and is perhaps the most credible accreditation in this field.
+Their European Supervision Quality Award (ESQA) is recognised for its rigour and adult-centric approach and is perhaps the most credible accreditation of coaching supervision going.

 The ESQA is awarded to training providers whose course successfully meets the rigorous application and quality assurance process of the EMCC, including the input and output standards, the quality of the faculty, adherence to the supervision competencies and ethical frameworks and more.

-There are currently only 9 ESQA holders in the world (of which ICCS is one) and only 2 of which are designed as virtual programmes.
-The list of 9 providers can be found here.
-Six of these providers are based in the UK, one in the US, one in France and one in the Netherlands.
+There are currently only 19 ESQA holders in the world (of which ICCS is one).
+The list of providers can be found here.

 Unusually, the accreditation process focuses not just on the course itself but also the operating standards of the training provider including their financial robustness, student support, faculty and complaints procedures.
 This, for me, is a great indication of how the EMCC is trying to ensure quality throughout the profession.